Environment

 Private investment in the provision of water services can have a role to play, and water charging may be appropriate as most people would agree that safe water you pay for is better than dirty water that is free.
 However some form of regulation should ensure that the private sector maintains safety levels and does not abuse its position.

 While the provision of water and sanitation are probably the clearest examples of the need for an effective environmental policy, there are wider issues which should not be neglected in the quest for economic growth.
-One of the greatest challenges in the coming decades will be adapting to the effects of climate change.
+Environmental problems are usually caused by the rich, while it is the poor who suffer.
+Governments have a role to play in ensuring that the full price of actions are paid, which means taking into account what effect such actions have on others, called externalities.
+Defining and enforcing property rights will also help to reduce exploitation of common resources.